We are your group for growth.

 I still have more questions, can I talk to you?

+Absolutely.
 We are always happy to clarify things or answer any questions.
-Send us an email at questions@adhdsocialhub.ca or book an appointment from our online calendar to chat.
+Send us an email at questions@adhdsocialhub.ca or book an appointment on our online calendar to chat.
 You can also sign up for our newsletter to stay informed.
 Don’t forget to check out our blog for updates.

 Mission: We believe that social support is an important part of health and well being.
 We strive to reduce social isolation and provide adults with ADHD cost effective opportunities for growth.